NCAA Division I Men's Indoor Track and Field Championships

 The NCAA Men's Division I Indoor Track and Field Championship is an annual collegiate indoor track and field competition for men organised by the National Collegiate Athletic Association.
 The first edition of the championship was held in 1965, and it has been held every year since except for 2020.

 Athlete's individual performances earn points for their institution and the team with the most points receives the NCAA team title in track and field.
 A separate NCAA Division I women's competition is also held.
 These two events are separate from the NCAA Men's Division I Outdoor Track and Field Championships and NCAA Women's Division I Outdoor Track and Field Championships held during the spring.

-The current team champions are USC Trojans, who won their third title in 2025.
+The current team champions are Arkansas, who won their 22nd title in 2026.

-Arkansas have been the most successful program, with 21 team national titles.
+Arkansas have been the most successful program, with 22 team national titles.